 4. Stop procrastination and drop fear

-I won’t talk procrastination much on this post because I have already covered this topic.
+I won’t talk procrastination much on this post because I have already covered this topic, but that link contains a great book on how you can overcome procrastination.
 But the idea is to finish what i start, finish it on time and delivery pure gold.

 5. Have a definite purpose or Set a target

 According to Napoleon Hill in his famous book “Think and Grow Rich”, having a definite purpose, a burning desire to achieve it, faith that it will come to pass, using the power of auto-suggestion and having a plan to achieve your financial goal will see your goal brought to life in the physical world.

 I do not doubt him because Bob Proctor has used his principle for more than three decades and he has proven them right.

 I don’t know about you but I don’t like being poor.
 And the Poverty mentality that has taken root must be eradicated.
 This time, I will win.